 Bright sunlight is needed to bring out the nice highlights and good muscle definition you'll see in the truly memorable photos.
 Photos taken in heavy overcast or inclement weather are usually soft, but make a poor animal look smooth.
 A good rule for correct light is to always photograph cattle with the sun at your back.
 In this position your shadow on the ground should point directly toward the subject.
 If the sun shines from left to right, it will leave large, dark shadows between the ribs and below the hip bones.
 Every crease or wrinkle will be overemphasized by dark shadows.
 Not good.

 The prettiest, shiniest, smoothest-looking photos of cattle owe a great deal to proper lighting.
 Early morning or late afternoon sunlight provides a good look at your subject matter.

 There's no excuse for shadows obscuring people's view of the cattle in your photos.
 Make your cattle get out from under the tree and into the sunlight.
 (Sure it's hot, but who's working for whom?)
 Even on a bright, sunny day shadows will obscure visual detail and make your subject matter hard to see.

-I often hear the complaint, "I used up a whole roll of film and didn't get one good photo."
-Don't be surprised with such disappointing initial results... take three rolls of photos and make sure you get the one you want.
-Don't just shoot up the film for the sake of using film, hoping the law of averages will somehow get you that perfect photo.
+I often hear the complaint, "I used a whole card and didn't get one good photo."
+Don't be surprised with such disappointing initial results... take abundant photos and make sure you get the one you want.
+Don't just shoot up the card for the sake of hearing clicks, hoping the law of averages will somehow get you that perfect photo.
 Make every shot count.
-Take every picture as if it were the last one on the roll and take enough so you will have a dozen or so to pick from, to get the one you need.
-You can always expect to have a certain percentage of eyes closed, feet moving, ears pinned back and tails switching.
+Take every picture as if it were the last one on the card.
+Take enough so you will have a dozen or so to pick from, to get the one you need.
+You can always expect to have a certain percentage of eyes closed, feet moving, ears moving back and tails switching.